trappaly/StressLess/README.md

 ## Overview

-A customizable time management mobile app that creates schedules of when to work on assignments based on personal user preferences.
+A customizable time management web app that creates schedules of when to work on assignments based on personal user preferences.

 ### Issue Tracker (Trello)